 Significant Aging Advantage #3: Wisdom and Compassion

 As you get older, you are generally less likely to focus on accomplishing goals and focus more on your present life.
 You become more aware of the passage of time and that often leads to a desire to enjoy life.
 You learn from experience that the worst of bad times are temporary, which can make it easier for you to bounce back.
-You may also learn from your mistakes, so you might make better decisions as you age.
+So, you may also learn from your mistakes, so you might make better decisions as you age.
 Older adults often develop more emotional empathy for others.

 Significant Aging Advantage #4: Long Time Social Connections